-The tobacco industry spends $137 million per year to reach into every community in Oregon to promote and sell its products.
-In Oregon children and adults are bombarded with messages pushing them to smoke cigarettes or chew tobacco.
-As well, Portland is being used as a test market for marketing smokeless tobacco products and other forms of tobacco, such as hookahs.
+The tobacco industry spends $137 million per year to reach every community in Oregon to promote and sell its products.
+Children and adults are bombarded with messages pushing them to smoke cigarettes or chew tobacco.

 Oregon's Tobacco Prevention and Education Program funds local tobacco control programs to engage Oregonians in their homes, workplaces, schools, and other public places.
 These programs are found at county health departments, tribes, schools, and community-based organizations throughout Oregon.
 They counter tobacco marketing where it matters the most — in the places where people work, play, learn and live.